-A number of historically “good” math students seem to reach a point during their High School years where their feeling of mastery seems to be slipping away.
-While teachers usually expect more from a student with each passing year, student frustration usually arises from more than just increasing teacher expectations.
-I believe it arises because a tried and true study habit, memorization, is no longer enough to assure mastery.
+A number of historically “good” math students seem to reach a point during their High School years where their feeling of mastery starts to fade away.
+While teachers usually expect more from a student with each passing year, this alone does not explain the frustration these students experience.
+I believe it arises because a familiar study habit, memorization, is no longer enough to assure mastery.

 I used to read a math or science textbook in pretty much the same way I read anything: as quickly as I could.
 In fact, for math I often skipped the reading entirely as I had been shown how to do the new types of problems in class, so all I had to do was sit down and follow the procedure I had been shown – no need for all the verbiage.

 However, this approach stopped working when I got to college.
 If my notes from lecture did not help me figure out how to solve a problem, I had to rely on the text in the textbook for almost the first time.
 I learned that “believing I understood everything that happened in class” was a very different thing from being able to solve the problems assigned for homework.